ExpediaGroup/waggle-dance/waggle-dance-extensions/README.md

 2. Redis server slow:
   * Latency will be max `timeout: 1000` ms

-Waggle Dance is configured to allow all request in case of Rate Limiting Server failures.
+Waggle Dance is configured to allow all requests in case of Rate Limiting Server failures.

 Example config using a Redis Replicated Server: